gilch/hissp/docs/macro_tutorial.rst

 We need to give each `defmacro` form a different name, so we combine the ``i`` with ``"L"`` using `str.format`.
+Remember, :term:`symbol`\ s are just a special case of :term:`str atom`.

-The parameters tuple for `defmacro` contains a gensym, ``$#expr``, since it's a local, which shouldn't be qualified, and it doesn't need to be an anaphor.
+The :term:`params tuple` for `defmacro` contains a local variable name (``expr``) which shouldn't be qualified, and doesn't need to be an anaphor.
+Thus, it's most appropriate to default to using a :term:`gensym tag` (``$#``), to prevent the template's automatic :term:`full qualification` of symbols.

 The next part is tricky.
-We've directly nested a template inside another one, without unquoting it first, because the defmacro also needed a template to work.
+We've directly nested a template inside another one, without unquoting it first, because the `defmacro` also needed a template to work.
-Note that you can unquote through nested templates.
+Note that you can unquote through nested templates, as demonstrated by the two :term:`unquote`\ s (and a :term:`quote`, ``,',``) in front of the expression calling `getitem<operator.getitem>`.
 This is an important capability, but it can be a little mind-bending until you get used to it.
+If you're not sure what something does, remember to ask the REPL.

-Finally, we slice the params string to the appropriate number of characters.
+Finally, we slice the string to the appropriate number of characters for a :term:`params symbol`.

 .. topic:: Exercise: eliminate the magic literals